• Skip to primary navigation

 When it comes to blood oranges they are high in immune-boosting Vitamin C and Vitamin A which promotes healthy skin.

 Also, this recipe has healthy fats from the unsweetened cashew butter and is completely dairy-free!
-Not to mention, this recipe is refined sugar-free and only has 1 Tbsp of maple syrup in each serving.
+Not to mention, this recipe is refined sugar-free and only has 1 tablespoon of maple syrup in each serving.
 While I can't speak for everyone, I ALWAYS feel full without feeling heavy or bloated when I have a smoothie bowl for breakfast.

 How do I store smoothie bowls?